earlgreytech/neutron-spec/neutron-abi.md

     do_something:static,payable

 Note that modifiers are not used when computing function IDs and thus are only for the sake of ABI code generation and programmer reference.

+# Token Balance Transfers

+Token balance transfers are not exactly allowed within the actual ABI, but the comap mechanism is used for this, thus it makes sense to mention here.

+The key-value format used is the following:

+`0:u8 . token_owner:NeutronAddress . id:u64` -> `value:u64`